Border Collies are no Labrador Retriever when it comes to water, and while they are great swimmers, their fondness for water varies from dog to dog.

 Paddling Versus Swimming

-There are a few theories on why border collies prefer to paddle rather than swim.
-These include:
+There are a few theories on why border collies prefer paddling rather than swimming.

 - Border collies are not bred to be swimmers, so they don’t have a natural draw towards the water.